Experience That Lasts A Lifetime

 An Environment Conducive To Quality Education And Patient Care.

-Both centers are well-equipped with the latest in dental technology and each resident is assigned a chair side assistant whenever delivering direct patient care.
+The center is well-equipped with the latest dental technology for each resident to be assigned a chair side assistant whenever delivering direct patient care.
 Staffing patterns provide the dental residents with sufficient dental auxiliaries to develop competence in auxiliary management and four-handed dentistry techniques.
 Current concepts of four-handed dentistry are stressed within the dentistry curriculum.

-The hospital's reference and research library provides access to a diversified collection of current dental, medical and other topical, pertinent reference materials in the form of books and audiovisual materials.
+The hospital's online reference library and research library knowledge center provides access to a diversified collection of current dental, medical, and other pertinent reference materials in the form of books and audiovisual materials.
 Dental holdings include current texts in each discipline of dentistry.
 Current and back issues of major dental journals and a dental literature index are also housed in the library and are readily accessible.

 Caring And Well-Seasoned Leadership.